zhonghan721/tp/docs/DeveloperGuide.md

 9. If the delivery date was provided, the delivery date is used to filter the current delivery list with the specified delivery date.
 10. If the sort was provided, the sort is used to sort the current delivery list.
-By default, the deliveries will be sorted in the order of their delivery date.
+By default, the deliveries will be sorted in descending order of their delivery date.
 11. The list on the ui will be updated with the filtered and sorted deliveries.
 12. If the command completed successfully, a `CommandResult` object will be created, and returned.